 6. Dionysos Zonar’s#

 The classic Acropolis view restaurant.
 Yes, it’s touristy.
-Yes, the view is incredible.
+Yes, the food is secondary to the view.
+But let me tell you — that view is genuinely incredible, especially at sunset.

 7. Strofi#

-Long-standing taverna with Acropolis views and better food than most view-restaurants.
+Long-standing taverna with Acropolis views and notably better food than most view-restaurants.
+This is where I’d go if I wanted both a decent meal AND the view.

-What’s good: Traditional Greek with decent quality, rooftop terrace Must try: Grilled meat, stuffed tomatoes Price: €30-45 per person Vibe: Traditional upscale, Greek families celebrating
+What’s good: Traditional Greek done with real quality, rooftop terrace Must try: Grilled meats, stuffed tomatoes, anything that’s a daily special Price: €30-45 per person Vibe: Traditional upscale — Greek families celebrating birthdays, anniversaries

 Best Value / Budget#